Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Introduction

-When the variable $\theta$ is unbounded, accelerated propagation has been proved independently by Berestycki, Mouhot and Raoul \cite{BerestyckiMouhotRaoul}, and by the first author, Henderson and Ryzhik \cite{BHR_acceleration}.
-There is a formal analogy between \eqref{eq:canetoads}, and our problem \eqref{eq:kinreac}, or rather \eqref{eq:FP}.
-Indeed, acceleration also happens due to the influence of the microscopic variable $\theta$, which plays a similar role as the velocity variable in this paper.
+When the variable $\theta$ is unbounded, accelerated propagation was conjectured in \cite{bouin_invasion_2012}, then was established independently by Berestycki, Mouhot and Raoul \cite{berestycki_existence_2015}, and by the first author, Henderson and Ryzhik \cite{bouin_super-linear_2017}.
+There is a formal analogy between \eqref{eq:canetoads}, and our problem \eqref{eq:kinreac}.
+Indeed, acceleration also happens due to the influence of a microscopic variable $\theta$, which plays a similar role as the velocity variable in this paper.
 This is another example of a nonlinear acceleration phenomena appearing in a structured model.

-Both equations \eqref{eq:garnier} and \eqref{eq:cabre} describe spatial jumps of particles, with a focus on the distribution of long-range jumps.
-Equation \eqref{eq:kinreac} describes a velocity-jump process, with a focus on the distribution of high velocities, that correspond somehow to long-range spatial jumps.
-It was established in \cite{Bouin-Calvez-Nadin} that solutions to \eqref{eq:kinreac} behave in the long-time asymptotics as accelerating fronts due to the (rare) occurence of high velocities that send particles far from the bulk.
-Furthermore, the location of the front is of the order of $t^{3/2}$, in accordance with the scaling limit \eqref{eq:rescaling}.
-However, the exact location of the front was not determined accurately, but it was estimated as